Honors and Awards

 The Dean of Academic Affairs presents this award to the full-time student graduating “With High Distinction” (the highest cumulative Grade-Point Average).

-This award is presented by the Dean of Students to the student deemed to have outstanding citizenship and dedication to the College community.
+This award is presented by the Vice President for Student Affairs to the student deemed to have outstanding citizenship and dedication to the College community.

 Borough of Manhattan Community College Fund, Inc. Scholarships